 How do I register for tax and National Insurance?

-This section is all about how you register as self-employed for income tax and National Insurance contribution (NIC) purposes.
+This page is all about how you register as self-employed for income tax and National Insurance contributions (NIC) purposes.

 If you have decided to work for yourself by becoming self-employed, firstly you need to make sure that you are actually going to be self-employed for tax and National Insurance contributions (NIC) purposes as HM Revenue & Customs (HMRC) will need to be happy this is the case and that you are not in fact an employee instead.
 Have a look at our Employed, self-employed, both or neither page to help you work it out.
 It is possible to have two jobs where you are employed in one and self-employed in another.

-No tax or NIC is normally deducted from self-employed income (your ‘trading income’) so you are responsible for making the necessary payments to HMRC.
-The exception is that subcontractors in the construction industry often have tax deducted made from payments made to them and examination markers who usually have tax deduced at the basic rate but not NIC.
-We cover these exceptions in our self-employment tax guide and you can also read more about the Construction Industry Scheme ('CIS') on GOV.UK.
+No tax or NIC is normally deducted from self-employed income (also known as your trading income) so you are responsible for making the necessary payments to HMRC.
+The exceptions are subcontractors in the construction industry who often have tax deducted made from payments made to them and examination markers who usually have tax deducted at the basic rate but not NIC.
+We cover these exceptions in our self-employment tax guide and you can also read more about the Construction Industry Scheme (CIS) on GOV.UK.